It's Great When You're Straight...Yeah: Release

 In early 1995, the existence of Black Grape was made public; in the two years that Ryder had been out of the public eye, the music scene across the UK had shifted.
-The British-led Britpop genre, which Happy Mondays were one of the influences for, replaced the American-driven grunge scene.
+The British-led Britpop genre, for which Happy Mondays were one of the influences, replaced the American-driven grunge scene.
 In the process, it made indie-focused guitar music mainstream.
 Alongside this, the UK saw the rise of lad culture and magazines such as Loaded.
 After a small series of UK shows, they played a variety of UK and mainland European festivals, including Féile and T in the Park.
 The band's live line-up was augmented by Slattery and bassist Danny Williams.
 It's Great When You're Straight...Yeah was released in the UK on 7 August 1995, and in the United States on 10 October 1995.
-The cover art, made by Central Station Design, is a pop art photo of Carlos the Jackal; Pat and Matt Carroll of the company liked one particular image of Carlos, though they were unaware of his terrorist activities.
-It received criticism from the Anti-Defamation League, who was claiming the band was using it to promote him as a role-model amongst a younger demographic.
+The cover art, made by Central Station Design, is a pop art photo of Carlos the Jackal.
+Pat and Matt Carroll of the company liked one particular image of Carlos, though they were unaware of his terrorist activities.
+It received criticism from the Anti-Defamation League (ADL), which was claiming the band were using it to promote him as a role model amongst a younger demographic.
 The band said they picked it because he was known for using a variety of disguises.
 The booklet includes a similarly edited photo of a younger Michael Jackson, as well as an image of the band and Saber sitting on the roof of an amusement arcade in Skegness.

-In October 1995, Black Grape appeared on Later... with Jools Holland, where they played "In the Name of the Father", "Reverend Black Grape" and "Tramazi Parti".
+In October 1995, Black Grape appeared on Later... with Jools Holland, where they played "In the Name of the Father", "Reverend Black Grape", and "Tramazi Parti".
 On 23 October 1995, "In the Name of the Father" was released to modern rock radio stations in the US.
-The band was preparing to tour that territory over the next two months; however, the members' past drug convictions meant that they were denied entry into the country.
+The band were preparing to tour that territory over the next two months; however, the members' past drug convictions meant that they were denied entry into the country.
 While returning to the UK from Spain, Kermit fell ill.
 Upon arriving at Monsall Hospital in Manchester, he was diagnosed with sepsis, which was explained at the time as drinking bad water.
 Ryder recounted that it actually stemmed from a dirty needle.
-Kermit went into a coma for four days, and subsequently lost several stone in weight over the next few weeks.
+Kermit went into a coma for four days and subsequently lost several stones in weight over the next few weeks.
 It would take him ten months to fully recover from the illness.
-The band appeared on Later... with Jools Holland, where they played three songs, ending with "Tramzi Parti".
-As the band were unable to enter the US, Ryder went on holiday with his wife to various locations, including Jamaica, before landing at Cuba in December 1995.
-American journalists were invited to visit and interview the band; it went unsuccessful, due to Bez missing his flight, Kermit still recovering, and Ryder falling ill after being in Jamaica.
+As the band were unable to enter the US, Ryder went on holiday with his wife to various locations, including Jamaica, before landing in Cuba in December 1995.
+American journalists were invited to visit and interview the band; it went unsuccessful due to Bez missing his flight, Kermit still recovering, and Ryder falling ill after being in Jamaica.